canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 - **Blockdaemon**: Keys are managed by Blockdaemon's infrastructure
 - **Dfns**: Keys are managed by Dfns' secure infrastructure
 - **Securosys**: Keys are managed by Securosys TSB (HSM-backed)
+- **BitGo**: Keys are managed by BitGo's MPC custody infrastructure

 When migrating between providers, keys cannot be directly transferred.
 You'll need to: